ruby-next/ruby-next/README.md

-    -o, --output=OUTPUT              Specify output directory or file or stdout --min-version=VERSION        Specify the minimum Ruby version to support --single-version             Only create one version of a file (for the earliest Ruby version) --overwrite                  Overwrites the original file with one version of --single-version (Works with --single-version)
+    -o, --output=OUTPUT              Specify output directory or file or stdout --min-version=VERSION        Specify the minimum Ruby version to support --single-version             Only create one version of a file (for the earliest Ruby version) --overwrite                  Overwrites the original file with one version of --single-version (works only with --single-version)
         --edge                       Enable edge (master) Ruby features
         --proposed                   Enable proposed/experimental Ruby features
         --transpile-mode=MODE        Transpiler mode (ast or rewrite).
 Default: ast